pairinteraction/pairinteraction/README.md

 **Note: This is a completely new version of the pairinteraction software that is not backward compatible to versions below v1.0.**

 The *pairinteraction* software calculates properties of Rydberg atoms.
 The software consists of a Python library and a graphical user interface for obtaining single-atom properties and calculating pair potentials, making use of a high-performance C++ backend.
+For a more detailed description of the software that is written to be accessible also to non-specialists, see the [About page][about-link] of the project.
 The software can be installed via pip (requires Python >= 3.9):

 ```bash
 pip install pairinteraction